What is joint pain / arthralgia?

 Joint pain, also known as arthralgia, can occur in any part of the body, but it is most common in the hips and knees.
 Your joints endure an incredible amount of stress.

 A joint is where two bone ends meet and they provide support and allow you to move.
 A joint has a number of components: the ends of the bones are covered with articular cartilage which allows them to glide over one another in movement.

-The bones are held together by ligaments around the joint and there is a bag like structure surrounding the joint called the synovial capsule which contains the synovial fluid which nourishes and lubricates the joint.
+The bones are held together by ligaments around the joint and there is a bag like structure (called the synovial capsule) surrounding the joint, which contains the synovial fluid that nourishes and lubricates the joint.
 Tendons attach muscle to bone around the joint and there may be fluid filled sacs called bursae which help the smooth movement of the tendon.